Transmit And Receive - GDMA

 After enabling the GDMA RX channel, when CAN receives data, the GDMA transfers the data from

-.
-When the RX GDMA reception is complete, the interrupt handler functionRX_GDMA_Channel_Handler
+&(CAN->CAN_RX_DMA_DATA)torx_dma_data_struct.
+When the RX GDMA reception is complete, the interrupt handler functionRX_GDMA_Channel_Handleris executed.Disable the

 Print the received frame ID and print the received frame data.